UCLouvain-CBIO/scp/README.md

 BiocManager::install("scp")
 ```

-To install the development version from GitHub:
+To install the **development version** from GitHub, you first need to
+ensure that you are using the `devel` release of Bioconductor and make
+sure your installed libraries are valid.
+Then, you can install `scp`
+from Github.

 ```
+## Get the latests version of Bioconductor
+BiocManager::install(version = "devel")
+stopifnot(BiocManager::valid())
+## Get the latests version of scp from GitHub
 BiocManager::install("UCLouvain-CBIO/scp")
 ```